jrrohrer/yarn-stasher-app/spec.md

         [x] User can't log in with an account that doesn't exist in the db Sign Up:
         [x] User can't sign up with a blank form
-        [] User can't sing up with an account that already exist [] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) [] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+        [] User can't sign up with an account that already exists [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) [] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm: